raj23manj/springBoot/jokesapp/README.md

     - heap memory is a huge memory and is used as common memory to be shared between threads
       - all the objects which are big are stored in the heap and a reference variable is stored in the stack

+    Pointers:
+      - objects are stored on the heap
+      - Variables are reference to the object
+      - Local variables are stored on the stack

     - example:
       public static void main(String[] args) {
         List<String> myList = new ArrayList<String>();